How Wellness Clinics Source and Manage Holistic Practitioners

 2. Training Programs and Schools

-Holistic training providers — from massage schools to acupuncture academies — are another important source.
-Some practices even collaborate directly with schools to host practicums or internship programs, giving clinics early access to emerging practitioners.
+Holistic training providers, such as massage schools and acupuncture academies, are another key source.
+Some clinics work directly with these schools to offer practicums or internships, which gives them early access to new practitioners.

 This helps clinics: